 It doesn’t need to be perfect — feelings often aren’t.
 If your day-to-day self is no great wordsmith, don’t feel the pressure to turn into Jane Austen.
-Authenticity is everything —if keep to the same diction and tone that you have in your day-to-day life, and don’t feel the need to imitate.
-They will be more impressed by seeing your self in print than anything else.
+Authenticity is everything — keep to the same diction and tone that you have in your day-to-day life, and don’t feel the need to imitate.
+They will be more impressed by seeing your true self in print than anything else.